The Case of the Missing Reference

 APA Editing

-When you are working through your dissertation, or come to the very end, it is of utmost importance to perform a cross-check of your references (i.e., check that the in text citations match the reference list and vice versa).
-Per APA, you should not have references listed in the reference list that are not used in the text; likewise, you should not have references used in the text that are not listed in the reference list.
-This seems like a pretty basic concept, but when working with a 100+ page document that goes through multiple changes and revisions, it is very easy to lose track of references.
-The importance of properly citing your sources is twofold: (a) to increase your credibility as a researcher, and (b) to increase future readers’ ability to find the exact sources you used.
+When you are working through your dissertation, or come to the very end.
+It is of utmost importance to perform a cross-check of your references. (i.e., check that the in text citations match the reference list and vice versa).
+According to APA, you should not include references in the reference list that you have not used in the text.
+You should not use references in the text that are not listed in the reference list.
+This seems like a pretty basic concept.
+But when working with a 100+ page document that goes through multiple changes and revisions, it is very easy to lose track of references.

-Although it is ideal to keep track of your references and properly cite information throughout each step of the dissertation writing process, you should always cross-check your references at the Proposal stage (when Chapters 1–3 are completed), and then again after the entire dissertation is completed.
-At this point, you may realize that some of the in text citations are not listed in the reference list, or that some of the sources listed in the reference list are not used in the text.
-For the unused reference list sources (assuming the dissertation is complete), simply delete all sources in the reference list that are not used in the text.
-In terms of the in text citations, however, you will need to find that article and include the proper source information in the reference list.
+Although it is ideal to keep track of your references and properly cite information throughout each step of the dissertation writing process, you should always cross-check your references at the Proposal stage (when you complete Chapters 1–3) and then again after completing the entire dissertation.
+At this point, you may notice that some in-text citations are missing from the reference list.
+Additionally, you may find that some sources listed in the reference list are not used in the text.
+Simply delete all unused sources from the reference list (assuming the dissertation is complete) if they are not cited in the text.
+However, you will need to find that article and include the proper source information in the reference list.

 request a consultation